 The patent goes on: “Engaging an orientation-specific actuator (e.g., a button) of the device while the device is in a closed orientation (e.g., folded together) can affect the first range of functionality.
 However, when an orientation of the device changes, the functionality accessible via the same orientation-specific actuator can also change.”

-Therefore, on a concluding note, we anticipate that the orientation-specific technology in the foldable phones detailed by Microsoft patent holds the potential to upscale the efficiency and performance of the foldable device on the whole.
+Therefore, on a concluding note, we anticipate that the orientation-specific technology in the foldable phones detailed by the Microsoft patent holds the potential to upscale the efficiency and performance of the foldable device on the whole.